orsonteodoro/muslx32/README.md

 vi | It should work.
 Tested under chroot but not native. blender | Works on quick run.
-Not fully tested. audacity | wav editor ncftp | works when connecting to public ftp server and downloading file
+Not fully tested. audacity | wav editor ncftp | Works when connecting to public ftp server and downloading file thunar | Works when traversing folders

 ### Buggy